FilippoCavalieri/sorting-algorithm-visualizer/README.md

 # Sorting algorithm visualizer

-A Java written GUI application to visualize sorting algorithms at work.
-You can select between 8 kinds of sorting algorithms:
+A Java written GUI application to visualize sorting algorithms at work.\n You can select between 8 kinds of sorting algorithms:
 * Bubble sort
 * Cocktail sort